jwhitlow5/Portfolio_JW/Incubator/README.md

 8. **IRF520 MOSFETs**: Switches for heavy loads like heaters and solenoids.

 ## Functionality
 - The Python script dynamically adjusts temperature and CO2 levels based on sensor readings, controlling the PTC heater and solenoid valve via IRF520 MOSFETs.

-## Applications
-- Suitable for cell culture in biological research and specialized chemical processes requiring controlled atmospheric and temperature conditions.
+Data is uploaded to Thingspeak, a cloud-based logging service, so incubator conditions can be monitored remotely.
+Experiments with oscillating electromagnetic fields can be automated with Python scripts,